 One of the most important things to know is that migration is only part of a successful Microsoft 365 deployment.
 Microsoft 365 adoption isn’t a narrative with a clear beginning and end.

-Getting the most out of your Microsoft 365 investment requires a well-defined cloud strategy and consistent effort on the part of IT before, during, and after your migration.
+Getting the most out of your Microsoft 365 investment requires a well-defined cloud strategy that incorporates the principles of cloud computing and consistent IT efforts before, during, and after your migration.
 You’ll also find the cloud adoption journey to be ongoing and cyclical.
+However, with the right cloud adoption strategies, you can kickstart your digital transformation quickly and seamlessly.

 While every organization will have its own Microsoft 365 adoption journey, certain stages should be part of every successful cloud adoption strategy.
 In our work with customers, we’ve identified the following main stages that hold true for most organizations: